WhatisaOwen/UDivulge/README.md

 # UDivulge

-A Tor Based Storyboard written fully in PHP No JS a good barebone board you can mess with includes secure login/register a semi clean index and a working mysql and mariadb.
-This project was a learning curve for me and i spent around a month on it I really wanted to create something that wasnt ai slop and focus on security....
+A barebones Storyboard site written fully in PHP.
+Feel free to mess with I included a secure login/register system, okish index with MySQL/MariaDB backend.
+This project was a learning curve for me, and I spent around a month working on it.
+I really wanted to create something that wasn't AI slop and instead focus on actually learning security and actually being able to understand he code I was writing and using.